TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          frontend, then the REAL parameter string is found in the database!
 The really great thing about this is that the filename is very short (opposite to the base64-method).
-The downside to this is that IF you clear the database cache table at any time, the URL here does NOT work until a page with the link has been generated again (re-inserting the parameter list into the database).
+The downside to this is that IF you clear the database cache table at any time, the URL here does **not** work until a page with the link has been generated again (re-inserting the parameter list into the database).

-         **NOTICE:** From TYPO3 3.6.0 the encoding will work only on parameters that are manually entered in the list set by .simulateStaticDocuments\_pEnc\_onlyP (see right below) or those
+         **Note:** Since TYPO3 3.6.0 the encoding works only on parameters that are manually entered in the list set by .simulateStaticDocuments\_pEnc\_onlyP (see right below) or those
          parameters that various plugins might allow in addition.
-This is to limit the run-away risk when many parameters gets combined.
+This is to limit the run-away risk when many parameters get combined.

 .. container:: table-row